 Tacoma’s Cuerno Bravo, a high-end Mexican steakhouse, is opening

 Cuerno Bravo Prime Steakhouse, the upscale Mexican-themed steakhouse and sibling restaurant to Asadero Prime, will open soon in Tacoma’s St. Helens neighborhood.
-UPDATE: Please note this restaurant opened briefly before the pandemic, and then closed temporarily.
-It is now operating and open for dinner service as of September 18, 2020.
+UPDATE: This restaurant opened on September 18, 2020.

 If all goes as planned, chef-owner David Orozco said March will see the opening of the steakhouse that will serve prime steaks cooked in a charcoal-fueled oven.

 For those not familiar, Asadero is a prime steakhouse with locations in Kent and Ballard.
 Orozco describes his restaurants as “steakhouses from a Mexican point of view.”